Ruusheka/DVCON/README.md

-# Task-Object Semantic Relevance Matrix
+# 1.Task-Object Semantic Relevance Matrix

 This project dynamically generates a semantic relevance matrix between predefined human tasks (e.g., "drink", "use computer") and objects (like COCO dataset objects).
 It uses AI to build a logical map of "what objects are used for what tasks" without requiring manual hard-coding of every single rule.